samsu/installation/README.md

     # Install all openstack stuff(allinone role) in one machine
     ./ins.sh -v mitaka allinone

-    # Install two roles(nova controller and neutron controller) in a machine
+    # Install two roles(nova controller and neutron controller), if no
-    # No specific version(-v) means install the latest supported version.
+    # specific version(-v) means install the latest supported version.
     ./ins.sh nova_ctrl neutron_ctrl

     # Install Openstack with fortinet plugins
-    a) Before run the script, a fortigate need to be initialized properly.
+    a) Before run the script, a fortigate need to be set up properly:
        1) license activated
        2) enabled multi-vdom
-       3) At least there are 3 ports in the fortigate: a port for management need to have a ip address, a port for openstack tenant network and a port for openstack external network.
+       3) At least there are 3 ports in the fortigate:
+             I) a port for management, need to have a ip address II) a port for openstack tenant network III) a port for openstack external network.

     b) Customize the local.conf file, the following is an example local.conf with enabled fortinet plugins